On Primordial Black Holes and secondary gravitational waves generated from inflation with solo/multi-bumpy potential

 where $g_*$ is the total effective degree of freedom of the universe in the radiation dominated era.
-The subscript ``form" denotes variables that are evaluated when PBHs were formed, and the subscript ``eq" denotes variables that are evaluated when radiation and matter are equal to each other.
+The subscript ``form" denotes variables that are evaluated when PBHs are formed, and the subscript ``eq" denotes variables that are evaluated when radiation and matter are equal to each other.
 Note that in the radiation/matter equality, $g_{*eq}\simeq3.38 $ and $k_{eq}\simeq0.07\varOmega_{m0}h^2\text{Mpc}^{-1} $.
-We can thus see that, the mass of PBHs are determined by the scale of its formation denoted by $k_{form}$.
-For a given $k_{form}$, we can get the corresponding $M_{PBH}$.
+Hence, it can be observed that the mass of PBHs are determined by the scale of their formation denoted by $k_{form}$.
+For a given $k_{form}$, we can obtain the corresponding $M_{PBH}$.

 We are interested in whether the PBHs formed can act as dark matter, or more precisely, how much fraction of dark matter can be contributed from the PBHs.
 To evaluate this, we need to define the fraction of PBHs in dark matter, namely